Head louse: Head

 One pair of antennae, each with five segments, protrudes from the insect's head.
 Head lice also have one pair of eyes.
 Eyes are present in all species within the Pediculidae family, but are reduced or absent in most other members of the Anoplura suborder.
 Like other members of the Anoplura, head louse mouthparts are highly adapted for piercing the skin and sucking blood.
 These mouth parts are retracted into the insect's head except during feeding.

 Thorax

 Six legs project from the fused segments of the thorax.
 As is typical in the Anoplura, these legs are short and terminate with a single claw and opposing "thumb".
 Between its claw and thumb, the louse grasps the hair of its host.
 With their short legs and large claws, lice are well adapted to clinging to the hair of their host.
 These adaptations leave them incapable of jumping, or even walking efficiently on flat surfaces.
-Lice can climb up strands of hair very quickly, allowing them to move quickly and reach another host.
+Lice can climb up strands of hair very quickly, allowing them to move swiftly and reach another host.